aws/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

 ## Step 3: Register Node and Workload entries with SPIRE Server

-Once we have SPIRE Server and Agent(s) up and running, we need to register Node and Workload entries with SPIRE Server.
+Once we have SPIRE Server and Agent(s) up and running, we need to register node and workload entries with SPIRE Server.
 SPIRE Server will share the list of all the registered entries with individual SPIRE agents.
 SPIRE Agents will cache these entries locally.
-When a Workload/Pod reaches out to the local SPIRE Agent via the Workload API that it exposes, SPIRE Agent will collect info about that pod and compares it against the registered entries to determine the SVID they need to issue for this particular pod.
+When a Workload/Pod reaches out to the local SPIRE Agent via the Workload API that it exposes, SPIRE Agent will collect info about that pod/workload and compares it against the registered entries to determine the SVID it needs to issue for this particular pod.

-Please refer to https://spiffe.io/docs/latest/spire/using/registering/ for more details
+Refer to [SPIRE entry registration](https://spiffe.io/docs/latest/spire/using/registering/) for more details

 Let's go ahead and register the entries with SPIRE server.